gittuf/gittuf/docs/cli/gittuf_trust_update-global-rule.md

 ### Synopsis

 This command allows users to update an existing global rule in the root of trust.
 The name of the global rule must be specified.
+Note that a global rule may only be updated with the same type of global rule, and changes to the type require removing and adding it again.

 ```
 gittuf trust update-global-rule [flags]